duahasan13/Harmful-Gas-Emissions-Tracker-1/README.md

 # Harmful Gas Emissions Tracker

-A web-based application that estimates a user’s monthly environmental impact by calculating harmful gases: Carbon from electricity,gas,etc., Methane from unrecycled waste, and Nitrogen Oxides from car exhausts.
-The app converts all gases into CO₂-equivalent to give an easy to understand footprint for households and individuals.
+It's a web-based application that estimates a household’s or a person's monthly emissions for three harmful gases: Carbon from electricity,gas,etc., Methane from unrecycled waste, and Nitrogen Oxides from car exhausts.
+Each gas is reported separately in kilograms.

 ---